XpiritBV/azure-container-apps-workshop/labs/using-dapr-aca.md

 The Dapr component of type [state.azure.cosmosdb](https://docs.dapr.io/reference/components-reference/supported-state-stores/setup-azure-cosmosdb/) is already created for you.
 Create a [Dapr component](https://learn.microsoft.com/en-us/azure/templates/microsoft.app/managedenvironments/daprcomponents?pivots=deployment-language-bicep) in your IAC of type [pubsub.azure.servicebus](https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-azure-servicebus/) yourself.

+> Tip: A component is identified by its name.
+Make sure you use the same name as the Dapr component we were using locally, else your app won't work

 ## 3. Enabling the Dapr sidecar for the Apps

 You will also need to enable the Dapr sidecar for each of your apps.
 As we want every app to have a Dapr sidecar, add the 'dapr' to the configuration section of the containerapp resource in `containerapp.bicep`.
 Enable Dapr, set the appPort to 80 and the appId to the containerAppName.